-[See Annex II for tables]
+[See Annex 2 for tables]

 In this section we compare statistics on earnings, benefits and taxes that are not simulated by EUROMOD with external sources (i.e. administrative figures).
 This provides an assessment of the quality of the database and also provides some useful background information for the validation of simulated components of income, which may depend on or be associated with the non-simulated components.
 We also calculate the ratio of EUROMOD earnings/expenditures and the numbers of recipients to estimate drawn from administrative statistics for some of the main social security benefits that are not simulated by the model.
-For these income components, the values in the EUROMOD database are mostly identical to those in the original database (here SILC 2016).
+For these income components, the values in the EUROMOD database are mostly identical to those in the original database (here SILC 2017).

-Next, we evaluate how well the 2015 income data is updated to match actual data up to 2018.
-The year 2015 was the second year with economic growth after 2008 as the period between years 2008 - 2013 was characterised by persisting economic recession or at best by economic stagnation.
-The economic situation has improved significantly since the crises and since 2015 as well.
-The unchanged socio-economic structure from 2015 in the model creates differences between simulated and actual data (at the aggregate level) due to improved economic conditions after the base year.
+Next, we evaluate how well the 2016 income data is updated to match actual data up to 2019.
+The unchanged socio-economic structure from 2016 in the model creates differences between simulated and actual data (at the aggregate level) due to improved economic conditions after the base year.

-Table A1 (see Annex II) shows the number of employed and unemployed in EUROMOD and external (LFS) statistics.
+Table A1 (see Annex 2) shows the number of employed and unemployed in EUROMOD and external (LFS) statistics.
 Although the definitions and the way of estimation of these figures are not strictly comparable between the two sources of information, the LFS indicates the dynamics which took place in the labour market within the period.
-Looking at the absolute values the number of employed seems to be slightly overestimated in EUROMOD (i.e. EU-SILC) and the number of unemployed - even more so.
+Looking at the absolute values the number of employed seems to be slightly overestimated in EUROMOD (i.e. EU-SILC) and the number of unemployed even more so.
 We should keep in mind that the number of employed and unemployed from input dataset is computed based on the number of months in employment/unemployment.
 Thus, definitions between the EUROMOD and LFS, especially one of the unemployed, do not match precisely.
-Since 2015, when the economy has shown the signs of recovery, the number of unemployed was continuously dropping and the simulated numbers of unemployed become more overestimated every year.
-On the other hand, in the period from 2015 to 2017 the actual number of employed has increased and consequently the simulated figures match the actual numbers in 2017 and in 2018.
+The number of unemployed was continuously dropping in observed period and the simulated numbers of unemployed become more overestimated every year.
+On the other hand, in the period from 2016 to 2019 the actual number of employed has increased and consequently the simulated figures get closer to the actual numbers in 2017 and in 2018.

 Table A2 and Table A3 show the number of recipients and aggregate amounts of market income.
-In 2015, the total taxable employment income is 3% higher in EUROMOD than in the external statistics, while the number of employment income recipients in EUROMOD exceeds external data by 5%.
+In 2016, the total taxable employment income is 4% higher in EUROMOD than in the external statistics, while the number of employment income recipients in EUROMOD exceeds external data by 5%.
 External data refer to fiscal administrative data prepared by the Ministry of Finance.
 One reason for overestimated data on employment income in EUROMOD might be the definition of employment income in EU-SILC (the basis for EUROMOD data).
 Employment income in EU-SILC also includes some non-taxable income (for example reimbursement for work related expenses: commuting and meals) which is not reported in PIT return and consequently not included into administrative data.
 Obviously, imputation of non-taxable part of employment income, based on national version of EU-SILC, is successful as discrepancies are rather small.
-The number of employed has increased in the period 2015-2018, leading to the increased employment income, in terms of total amount and the number of recipients, as well.
+The number of employed has increased in the period 2016-2019, leading to the increased employment income, in terms of total amount and the number of recipients, as well.